DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-11/atmos-movies/_index.md

 > Randy Thom

 {{% note %}}
+### Summary: Challenges and Uncertainties in the Adoption of Dolby Atmos

+#### Randy Thom's View on Industry Focus
-When asked about the technological demands of contemporary sound editing and mixing, Randy Thom expressed sincere disappointment with the industry’s focus on technical novelty over artistic practice
+- Randy Thom expresses disappointment over the industry prioritizing technical novelty over artistic practice.

-Given that it took Dolby Digital 5.1 nearly twenty years to become a ubiquitous feature of motion picture mixing and exhibition, it is far too early to predict the fate of Atmos and its place within the sound community and among theater owners worldwide.
-Even with endorsements from high-profile directors like Peter Jackson and Guillermo del Toro, Dolby executives admit that it is still too early to deem Atmos a commercial success as they continue to train mixers, convince exhibitors to install the costly system, and manage competitors.
+#### Historical Context and Commercial Uncertainty
+- Dolby Digital 5.1 took nearly two decades to become widely adopted.
+- Despite endorsements from high-profile directors, it's too early to declare Atmos a commercial success.
+- Dolby continues to train mixers and convince exhibitors to adopt the system, while also facing competition.

+#### Re-Evaluation of Mixing Practices
-Atmos proposes a re-evaluation of mixing ideology and practice among re-recording mixers that has not occurred since the introduction of four-channel Dolby Stereo in the 1970s.
+- Atmos calls for a significant shift in mixing ideology, similar to the impact of four-channel Dolby Stereo in the 1970s.

 {{%/ note %}}

 ---